spiegelm/smart-heating-local/README.md

 ### Install Python 3.4.1 and aiocoap

-Credits to Marc Hüppin.
+Credits to Marc Hüppin for the initial version.

+openssl and libssl-dev are required for SSL support in python and is required by pip.

-> sudo apt-get install sqlite3 libsqlite3-dev
+> sudo apt-get install sqlite3 libsqlite3-dev openssl libssl-dev
 >
 > install the sqlite3 packages
 >
 > ```
+> mkdir ~/src
+> cd ~/src
 > wget https://www.python.org/ftp/python/3.4.1/Python-3.4.1.tgz
 > ```
 >